 The fact is that to answer the question above (which I actually thought was Juan Manuel Fangio) I did what everybody else does these days, I clicked onto google and I had the answer in 0.38 seconds.( Incidentally, Fangio took pole position but retired from the race.)
 Yes, competitions these days are more like a lottery.
 Sometimes they don’t even ask a question they just ask for your e-mail address, then condemn you to an inbox full of spam for the next ten years, all in return for the remote possibility of winning a new car or an iPad or some other delectable delight that you have set your heart on but is just too expensive.

 Anyway, going back to the Fiat competition, I ‘liked’ the iPhone link, filled out my life story and so got five entries into the Fiat competition.
 I hope I won’t get too many nuisance calls about the iPhone.
 Well, come to think of it, I doubt if I will actually get any as I entered my brother’s mobile phone number into the box!
 Well, serves him right if he thinks I’ve forgotten about that water pistol!

-If you liked this post, why not check out my book.
-Click on the links at the top of the page.
+If you liked this post, why not check out my book?
+Click on the links at the top of the page for more information.